So much to explore!

 Hollow rock on Menorca's north coast with tunnels, canyons and chimneys where we can swim in and out to our heart's content.
 Swiss Cheese is one of Menorca's most famous dive sites and a must-see.

-A 50-meter long path leads us to a beautiful protected cove, where the dive site is located.
-On our way to the cavern we can see nudibrancs, moray eels and octopus.
+A 50-metre long path leads us to a beautiful protected cove, where the dive site is located.
+On our way to the cavern we can see nudibranchs, moray eels and octopus.
 In Swiss Cheese, we find scorpion fish, small crabs and several conger eels.
-In the spring we can also see the odd lobster.
+In the spring we can also see the odd slipper lobster.

 Santa Clara wreck ****

 The wreck lies upright on a sandy bottom and is in good state, forming an artificial reef.
-The wheelhouse is at 41m and the forward mast at 35m.
+The wheelhouse is at 41 metres and the forward mast at 35 metres.
 A perfect dive for technical divers.
 We schedule this dive upon request in corporation with one of our partner dive centres.

 Scroll to Top